 Data Sources

 Data sources provide the knowledge your chatbot uses to answer questions.
-You can add website URLs, upload files, or enter text directly.
+You can add website URLs, upload files, enter text directly, or connect external platforms like Confluence and Notion.
 All data sources are managed in the Data Sources tab of your chatbot's detail page.

 Website URLs